jenciso/kvm-provision/README.md

 * How to add a second disk?

-This will add 60GB disk:
+This command will create the `/dev/vdb` device with 60GB

 ```shell
 ./add-disk.sh -n centos7 -d vdb -s 60G
 ```
-> Its name will be /dev/vdb

-* How to download the centos7 cloud image in slow internet connections?
+* How to get the centos7 cloud image using a slower internet connection?

 If your download is slower, you could use `-c` flag to continue downloading to get after each broke connections